ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 ### Configure underlying Akka system

-ReactiveMongo loads its configuration from the key `mongo-async-driver`.
+ReactiveMongo loads its Akka configuration from the key `mongo-async-driver`.

-To change the log level (prevent dead-letter logging for example)
+To change the corresponding log level (prevent dead-letter logging for example):

 {% highlight text %}
 mongo-async-driver {